MarkBrezina/Ctrl-Alt-DefeatTheMarket/README.md

 - **research** has had ALL of the previous datasets added, with sub-folders relating to challenge number and round number.
 - **market basics** has also had its initial update, going over trading as a business
 - **Clean up** I've cleaned up some silly little mistakes I made after updating to version 2 of the guide.
+- **research** I'm working on adding round by round walk-overs of previous top submissions, this will take a while however, I expect to be done by Sunday 12/04/2026, just in time for the first round to start.

 ## Quick steps if you're new or feeling lost